streamnative/function-mesh-website/docs/functions/function-crd.md

 type: Opaque
 ```

-To use it in Pulsar Functions in a security way, you can define the `SecretsMap` in the Custom Resource:
+To use it in Pulsar Functions in a secure way, you can define the `SecretsMap` in the Custom Resource:

 ```yaml
 secretsMap: